What You’ll Learn

 Work with Better to strengthen your offer

 Appraisal issues are one of the most common causes of closing delays and from the seller’s point of view, an appraisal contingency gives them less certainty that the sale will go through.
 This is why sellers who receive multiple offers tend to look favorably toward offers without appraisal contingencies.
 Better Mortgage and Better Real Estate can help.

 In as little as 3 minutes you can see how much you’ll be pre-approved for with Better Mortgage and get matched with an agent from Better Real Estate.
-With the Better Appraisal Guarantee you will greatly increase your offer strength, and you could also qualify to save up to 1% of your new home’s purchase price which could save you $4,000 on a $400k home3.
+With the Better Cash Offer you will greatly increase your offer strength.